bee-san/Polymath/content/posts/2019-06-19-how-does-tor-really-work.md

 If you want to learn more, check out the paper on Tor titled "[Tor: The Second-Generation Onion Router](https://svn.torproject.org/svn/projects/design-paper/tor-design.pdf)".

 If you liked this article and want more like it, sign up to my email list below ✨ I'll only send you an email when I have something new, which is every month / 2 months or so.

-    #myemail {
-    background-color: #f0f0f0;
-    color: black;
-    padding: 15px;
-    border-radius: 25px;
-            width: 80%;
-        margin: 0 auto;
-    }
-    #little {
-    color: grey;
-        font-size: 10px;
-        }
-    #email {
-        width: 100%;
-        padding: 10px;

-        }
-    #submit {
-        width: 100%;
-        background: rgb(36,255,204);
-        }
-        #gdpr { width: 15px; height: 15px; }

-## At least this isn't a full screen pop up! 😅

-        Sign up now and get:

-- A free 202 page book on algorithmic design paradigms
-- A free 107 page book on employability skills
-- And much more to help you become an awesome developer!

-Email

-GDPR: I consent to receive promotional emails about your products and services.
-HP

-One click unsubscribe anytime.

-If you're feeling extra generous, I have a [PayPal ](https://www.paypal.me/BrandonSkerritt) and even a [Patreon](https://www.patreon.com/user?u=15993188).
-I'm a university student who writes these articles in my spare time.
-This blog is my full time job, so any and all donations are appreciate